DataIntellectTech/TorQ/docs/utilities.md

 data which can be executed by subscriber functions.This can be used to test a known data-set against a subscriber for testing or debugging purposes.

-It can load this data frm the current TorQ session, or from a remote hdb if given it's connection handle.
+It can load this data from the current TorQ session, or from a remote hdb if given it's connection handle.

 It can also chunk the data by time increments (as if the tickerplant was in batch mode), and can also generate calls to a custom timer function for the same time increments (defaults to .z.ts).